microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/Challenge-03.md

 Review the following introduction to GitHub project boards: [GitHub project boards](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects).

-### Challenge
+## Description

-1. Add collaborators from your team to your repo.
+- Add collaborators from your team to your repo.

-2. Create a new project using the "Team backlog" template.
+- Create a new project using the "Team backlog" template.

-3. Ensure your project is with linked with your repository
+- Ensure your project is with linked with your repository

-4. Create a draft issue for this challenge and each of the remaining challenges (i.e., create 9 issues total - skip challenge 0).
+- Create a draft issue for this challenge (3) and each of the remaining challenges (i.e., create 9 issues total - skip challenges 0,1 and 2 as you already completed them).
 When creating each issue, make sure to:
     - Assign an owner for each issue from your team.
-    - Convert the `challenge 1` draft issue to an issue and select our repository.
-Look at the difference between a draft and your converted `challenge 1` issue
+    - Convert the `challenge 3` draft issue to an issue and select our repository.
+Look at the difference between a draft and your converted `challenge 3` issue

-5. Move all your issues to the "Ready" column and convert each one from draft to an issue.
+- Move all your issues to the "Ready" column and convert each one from draft to an issue.

-6. Since you are currently working on Challenge 1, drag the `Challenge 1` issue to the "In progress" column.
+- Since you are currently working on Challenge 3, drag the `Challenge 3` issue to the "In progress" column.

-7. Ask your team member to close the `Challenge 1` issue you assigned to them.
+- Ask your team member to close the `Challenge 3` issue you assigned to them.
 Review your project board to see if the issue moved to the 'Done' column automatically.

-8. Create a new view to show your challenge issues in a table view.
+- Create a new view to show your challenge issues in a table view.

-9. Add a custom field to your issue.
+- Add a custom field to your issue.
 The custom field can be called Complexity and will be a single select type with the options (Very Easy, Easy, Hard and Very Hard).

-10. After you complete each of the following challenges, be sure to close each associated issue.
+- After you complete each of the following challenges, be sure to close each associated issue.

-### Success Criteria
+## Success Criteria

 - You have added one or more collaborators to your repo
 - You have a project board using the automation kanban template with 9 issues (8 open, 1 closed by a team member)